teamed/teamed.io/landing-pages/stop-hiring-programmers.md

 stuck into your business and eventually starts **to degrade**.

-Third, he is **afraid to argue** with you, because this job is everything to him.
+Third, he is **afraid to argue** with you, because this job is everything for him.
 It's his mortgage, his insurance, and his car.
 He doesn't want to do things right &mdash; he wants to please his boss, which is, in most cases, not the same.